gRNAde: Geometric Deep Learning for 3D RNA inverse design: Results

 We consider various design budgets ranging from hundreds to thousands of sequences selected for experimental validation, and compare 4 unsupervised approaches for ranking/selecting variants: (1) random choice from all $\sim$75,000 sequences; (2) random choice from all 449 single mutant sequences; (3) random choice from all single and double mutant sequences (as sequences with higher mutation order tend to be less fit); and (4) negative gRNAde perplexity (lower perplexity is better).
 For each design budget and ranking approach, we compute the expected maximum change in fitness over the wild type that could be achieved by screening as many variants as allowed in the given design budget.
 We run 10,000 simulations to compute confidence intervals for the 3 random baselines.

 \textbf{gRNAde outperforms random baselines in low design budget scenarios. } \Cref{fig:fitness} illustrates the results of our retrospective study.
 At low design budgets of up to hundreds of sequences, which are relevant in the case of a low throughput fitness screening assay, gRNAde outperforms all random baselines in terms of the maximum change in fitness over the wild type.
-The top 10 mutants as ranked by gRNAde contains a sequence with 4-fold improved fitness, while the top 200 leads to a 5-fold improvement\footnote{ As a caveat, the fitness assays from \citet{mcrae2024cryo} used for creating the landscape have inherent noise and cannot easily differentiate between mutants of similar activity. }.
-Beyond design budgets of thousands, random selection from double mutants starts outperforming gRNAde.
+The top 10 mutants as ranked by gRNAde contain a sequence with 4-fold improved fitness, while the top 200 leads to a 5-fold improvement.
+Note that gRNAde is used zero-shot here, i.e. it was not fine-tuned on any assay data.

-\textbf{Perspective. } Overall, it is promising that gRNAde's perplexity is somewhat correlated with experimental fitness measurements out-of-the-box (zero-shot) and can be a useful ranker of mutant fitness in our retrospective study.
+Overall, it is promising that gRNAde's perplexity correlates with experimental fitness measurements out-of-the-box (zero-shot) and can be a useful ranker of mutant fitness in our retrospective study.
 In realistic design scenarios, improvements could likely be obtained by fine-tuning gRNAde on a low amount of experimental fitness data.
 For example, latent features from gRNAde may be finetuned or used as input to a prediction head with supervised learning on fitness landscape data.
-This study acts as a sanity check before committing to wet lab validation of gRNAde designs.
-We see random mutagenesis and directed evolution-based approaches as complementary to de-novo design and inverse folding approaches like gRNAde.
-Random mutagenesis can be thought of as local exploration around a wild type sequence, optimising fitness within an `island' of activity.
-Structure-based design approaches are akin to global jumps in sequence space, with the potential to find new islands further away from the wild type \citep{huang2016coming}.